hoboarts/birka-test/README.md

 that's mean rates loading from DB /OR/ Privat public API LIVE currency exchange rates (Ukraine), \
 USD -> UAH = RATE * PRICE.
 All prices of products in DB specified in USD (United States dollar). \
 Prices of total order cost in DB specified in UAH (Ukrainian hryvnia). \
-Changes of currency rate occurs in admin settings screen. \
+Changes of currency rate occurs in admin settings screen.

-!
-Beware the changing of products/orders/users ID's counter. \
+!Beware the changing of products/orders/users ID's counter! \
 Server will thrown error if detect the same ID ( ID 12 -> ID 12 = ERROR).

+Storing of product's images is temporary on herokuapp.com.
+If you upload new jpgs, it will be erased \ automatically at the end of the day or even earlier.

 Test user: \
 email: testuser@example.com \